ihcho2/ihcho2.github.io/README.md

 </style>

 # Welcome!
-I am a fourth-year Ph.D. student in Computer Science at the University of Illinois at Urbana-Champaign advised by Prof. Julia Hockenmaier.
+I am a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign advised by Prof. Julia Hockenmaier.
 My research primarily centers around:
 - Improving LLMs with structured reasoning
 - Enhancing LLM interpretability
 - Creating and analyzing novel deep learning model architectures